ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/filters.rst

 Owner Parameter
 """""""""""""""

-By default, all API calls will operate in the API user account's default organization.
-To specify a different owner, use the ``owner`` URL parameter like ``?owner={ownerName}``.
+By default, all API calls will operate in the API user account's default Organization.
+To specify a different Owner, use the ``owner`` URL parameter as in ``?owner={ownerName}``.
 For example, the following query will return all Host Indicators in the Common Community:

 .. code::